Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/3-README-prompt-roles.md

 Prompt prompt = new Prompt(List.of(userMessage, systemMessage));
 ```

-The response to the request is from the Azure OpenAI Service.
+The response to the request is from the Claude AI Service.

 ## Building and running